 She opines, “Alongside Shakespeare was there not room for Charlotte Bronte, JK Rowling, Shelagh Delaney or Muriel Spark?
 Not to mention Aphra Behn, Christina Rossetti, Carol Ann Duffy, Jackie Kay, Mary Wollstonecraft or Virginia Woolf?”

-But Frizzell is right, only two women guarantees those who crafted the new passport were all brain dead males, their female secretary made busy making coffee, such arduous intellectual tasks that require thinking past Page 3 of the tabloids, choosing people and places in the United Kingdom for fading immortality, left to the men.
+But Frizzell is right, only two women guarantees those who crafted the new passport were all brain dead males, their female secretary made busy making coffee, such arduous intellectual tasks as choosing people and places for fading immortality, left to the men.

 Frizzel argues the reason Caroline Criado-Perez campaigned to have Jane Austen’s portrait on the ten pound note “pushed women into the day-to-day fabric of British life.”
 There you go, ‘British’ stops at the Angel of the North.
 Mary Queen of Scots would be an historic figure too far for Frizzell.